benlau/quickpromise/README.md

 Let x be the input promise.

-If x is fullfilled, call resolve().
+If x is fulfilled, call resolve().

 If x is rejected, call reject().

 If x is not settled, listen its state change.
-Once it is triggered, repeat the above steps.
+Once it is fulfilled/rejected, repeat the above steps.

 **rejectWhen**

-_rejectWhen_ property is an alternative method to call reject() in QML way.
+_rejectWhen_ property is an alternative method to call reject() in a QML way.
 You may bind a binary expression, signal to this property.
 It may trigger the reject() depend on its type and value.

-Remarks: _rejectWhen_ can not take promise as parameter
+Remarks: _rejectWhen_ can not take promise as parameter.

 **rejectWhen: binary expression**